Napam/meny/README.md

 from pypatconsole import menu
 from case_decorator import case_decorator

 # A lot of cases here

-menu(locals(), decorator=case_decorator)
+menu(locals(), decorator=case_decorator, main=True)
 ```

 # Why
 Sometimes you want to have a simple console interface so you can do things step by step.
 Here are some applications:

 ## Stock data pipeline